What is smishing?

 - Competitions and giveaways.
 Scammers will often claim that the recipient has won – or has the chance to win – a prize.

 In all these scams, the objective is to get the recipient to follow a link, which directs them to a mock-up of a genuine organization’s website.

 From there, you are asked to provide your login credentials and, in some circumstances, additional information, such as your bank details and social security number.

 But how can you avoid falling for scammers’ tricks?
 In the next section, we provide our top five tips to protect yourself from smishing.

-How to protect yourself from smishing attacks1.
+How to prevent smishing1.
 Don’t assume it’s genuine just because it’s written professionally

 There is a misconception that scams are characterised by poor spelling and grammar.
 Although that’s sometimes the case, many messages are carefully crafted to perfectly imitate the real thing.

 That’s much easier to do with smishing, because text messages are shorter than emails and don’t need specific formatting.